-WASHINGTON — The deficit in the nation’s broadest measure of trade fell in the second quarter to the smallest amount since the final three months of last year.
+WASHINGTON — The deficit in the broadest measure of U.S. trade fell in the July-September quarter to $100.6 billion, the smallest imbalance in three years.

-The current account is the broadest measure of trade because it covers not only trade in goods but also services and investment flows.
-Economists closely watch the figure because it indicates how much the United States needs to borrow from foreigners.
+The current account is the most complete measure of trade because it includes not only goods and services but investment flows and other payments between the United States and the world.